xpmethod/xpmethod.github.io/lab-culture.md

 2. Polyglossia-- moderate your voice.
 For speaker should make sure that mutliplicity of voices are promoted.

-3. Peer Learning- avoid explaining and pontificating.
+3. Peer Learning-- avoid explaining and pontificating.
 We want to facilitate peer learning.
 It is best to demonstrate via tools and allowing the learner to ask leading question rather than pre-explaining.

-4. Economy of attention: Do not demand attention.
-Voices should be kept at a "cafe" setting, and conversations should move to various islands.

-5. Provide Support.
+Aim to provide support.
 Reach out to new users of the space, introduce yourself, and help them acclimatize.
 Ask if they need support for their project-- connect them to peer users.

+4. Economy of attention--do not demand attention.
+Voices should be kept at a "cafe" setting, and conversations should move to various islands.

 Inspired by similar documents at: